Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

-As a dog owner, you consider your pet part of the family and naturally you want to provide your friend with the best source of dog food, but that can be difficult when the budget is tight.
-Food stamps are a helpful tool to provide low-income relief, but can you buy dog food with food stamps?
+As a dog owner, you consider your pet part of the family, and naturally, you want to provide your friend with the best source of dog food.
+However, that can be difficult when your budget is tight.
+Food stamps are a helpful tool for low-income relief, but can you buy dog food with food stamps?

 divider 9